hc2p/backboneApp/README.markdown

 The app initializes itself out of one json-file.
 This json contains all the data for the different pages.
 Nothing is stored to localStorage or websql/indexedDb, the caching is based on appCache only right now.
 This is done by a reference to the manifest.php file.
 It dynamically creates a manifest file used by the browser to cache all files needed.

 There is no intelligent update mechanism.
-The appCache is updated only if there is a change on the manifest-file.
-Its not sufficient that the different files change.
+The appCache is updated only if there are changes on the files and a refresh is performed.
+The all files are downloaded again.
 Next versions should implement a way to check for and load updates on model-level.